Chapter 7.10

 100.00%

 The maintenance reserve was established to fund inspections of the Mills Gravity Line and to fund major maintenance and repair work necessary to keep the pipeline in good working condition.
-The maintenance reserve budget amount was established by HDR, a third-party engineering consultant, who completed a condition assessment of the Mills Gravity Line.
-Western plans to annually fund the maintenance reserve based on the next 10 years of HDR’s budget, totaling $12,353,397.
+The maintenance reserve budget amount was established based on a condition assessment of the Mills Gravity Line.
+Western plans to annually fund the maintenance reserve based on one-tenth of the 10-year budget which totals $9,612,595.
 (Res.
-3116, 2020)
+3347, 2025)

 7.10.080 Interest charges.